Emil-Demic/SketchScape/README.md

 pip install -r requirements.txt
 ```

 The default installation includes the cpu version of torch.
 To use CUDA, replace it with the appropriate torch version.
-Tested on *python3.10* .
+Tested on *Python 3.10*.

-TODO

 ### Running the code